basondole/bitnoc/README.md

 The functionality offered provides simple means to execute common time consuming; when caried out with conventional methods; and critical tasks.
 Embeded subsystems that consume API to interface with some popular network systems such as Solarwinds Orion NMS and Netdot help to bridge the gap between systems and databases hence forth providing seemless workflows.

+### Example use case
+A service activation tickets would require an operator to
+- Check an IP Address Management (IPAM) tool for available address space
+- Reserve an address space in IP Address Management (IPAM) tool
+- Consult existing vlan database to make sure you get a free vlan-id
+- Configure the L3 gateway interface
+- Configure traffic policing to ensure access to/from the service is billed accordingly
+- Update monitoring system

+It is obvious here that some kind of automation would be beneficial for this repetitive task.
+The best part is, the user does not need to know the underlying CLI command for any particular vendor, everything is a mouse click away.

 ### Key features
 -    Quickly deploy new service by collecting data from your IT infrastructure in a few minutes.
 -    Maintain consistent configuration and data records for your infrastructure databases
 -    Issue commands to all network devices at once via centralized interface to quickly pinpoint issues or gather information.
 -    Automatically schedule bandwidth changes for different services at any time
 -    Get email alerts on bandwidth changes performed automatically